opencybersecurityalliance/stix-shifter/stix_shifter_modules/crowdstrike_logscale/README.md

 ### Current connector Features
 - It has mappings which supports only Crowdstrike Falcon EDR detection logs.
 - The Input repository which is provided to the connector should contain only Crowdstrike Falcon EDR detection logs in JSON format.

+### Connector Extension
+Recommendations to be followed to add new log source to the connector
+- The structure of log source data which is ingested into logscale should be of type JSON .
+- The JSON data which has been ingested into logscale should be inserted without new line and should be inserted as raw data.
+- As Logscale doesn't have unified data schema, separate mapping files(from_stix_map.json, to_stix_map.json) needs to be created for each log source that are newly added to this connector module.
+  Example: {custom}_from_stix_map.json, {custom}_to_stix_map.json
+- The mapping of list (list of values/list of dictionary) fields in from_stix_map should be mentioned with [*] suffix.
+  Example, behaviors[*].id.
+Here 'behaviors' is a list of dictionaries with id as attribute key inside behaviors.

 ### Recommendations